Wave (Meghan Trainor song)

-"Wave" is a song by American singer-songwriter Meghan Trainor, featuring producer Mike Sabath, from her third major-label studio album Treat Myself (2020).
-The track, which was written by the duo and produced by Sabath, was released on September 27, 2019, as the second single from the album.
+"Wave" is a song by the American singer-songwriter Meghan Trainor, featuring the producer Mike Sabath, from her third major-label studio album Treat Myself (2020).
+The track, which was written and produced by the duo, was released on September 27, 2019, as the second single from the album.
 Backed by panoramic piano and ostentatious background vocals, the electropop and house song lyrically tells the story of the emotional fallout of a failed relationship.

 The song received mixed reviews from critics, with some of them praising the lyrics as mature and anthemic, while others were critical of its production.
 Commercially, it charted at number 35 on the New Zealand Hot Singles chart.
 Mathew Cullen directed the music video for "Wave", which features an earthy color palette and Trainor dancing atop a group of people that rock around her like waves.
-Trainor has performed the song on The Ellen DeGeneres Show and The Voice.
+Trainor performed the song on The Ellen DeGeneres Show and The Voice and included it on the set list of her 2024 concert tour, the Timeless Tour.

 Background and release

-Meghan Trainor delayed her August 2018-scheduled third major-label studio album, Treat Myself, to January 25, 2019, because she wanted to add more songs to it, and removed it from iTunes that month.
+Trainor delayed her third major-label studio album, Treat Myself, from August 2018 to January 25, 2019, because she wanted to add more songs to it, and removed it from iTunes that month.
 Trainor had written "Wave" in 2016, and held onto it until 2019.
 She approached Mike Sabath to produce the song.
 As the two became close while working on it in the studio, Trainor asked him to record a verse for the song.
 Sabath stated that he was "super inspired" by her voice and the energy of the people in the studio, and finished his verse in one take and filled in the lyrics, concluding the recording of the song on March 5, 2019.
 Sabath went on to produce five of the fifteen tracks from the album, co-writing four of them.

 About the inspiration for "Wave", Trainor said that "there was this guy that was -- this poor dude, I'm probably talkin' 'bout him everywhere.
 But he was like, 'We can't ever be together 'cause it won't last!'
 But he'd be like, 'I love you' and I was like 'Ok, why are you calling then?
 Like why is this a thing?'
 So I don't know how to express myself with words, so I wrote this song and I sent it to him".
 She has stated that she has "never worked harder on a song" and that Sabath took it to a whole new level.

 Trainor announced the release date along with the single artwork for "Wave" on September 25, 2019.
 The song was digitally released two days later, as the second single from Treat Myself.
 On October 7, 2019, a solo version of it was serviced to hot adult contemporary radio stations in the United States.
 A Remix EP to promote "Wave" was released on November 22, 2019, featuring remixes of the song by R3hab, Justin Caruso and Arkadi.